aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 The [`kubernetes-addons`](../../modules/kubernetes-addons) module within this framework allows you to configure the add-ons you would like deployed into you EKS cluster with simple **true/false** flags.

-The framework currently provides support for the following add-ons:
+The framework currently provides support for the following add-ons.
+Each individual add-on directory contains a README.md file with info on the Helm repositories each add-on uses.

 | Add-on    | Description   |
 |-----------|-----------------